post image

 Relevant skills only

 With such a varied career, it’s likely that you will have put together quite an arsenal of skills, but you must make sure you only include relevant ones in your skills section.
 It’s tempting to include everything, but your resume should be tailored to each role you apply for.
-Read the job description, person spec and background on the employer thoroughly and pick only those that you think will impress the employer and make them see you are the person for their job in particular.
+Read the job description, person specification, and background on the employer thoroughly and pick only those that you think will impress the employer and make them see you are the person for their job in particular.

 Include transferable skills

 Along with skills that are very relevant to the job you’re applying for, consider transferable skills that the employer will also be looking for.
-These are the soft skills that are less job specific and can be applied to all sorts of positions.
+These are the soft skills that are less job-specific and can be applied to all sorts of positions.
 Things like communication skills, team work, problem-solving and IT skills are essential in most job roles and you will be able to demonstrate these regardless of what your previous work experience is.

 Give real examples

 It’s not enough to just list the skills you have.
 Anyone can do that and just completely make them up.
 You need strong evidence to back up your claims.
 Use real examples of things you have done in the past that clearly demonstrate that you have the skills and experience necessary.
 Try to avoid general examples.
-Even if you do something every day, don’t rely on that, make sure you also give a specific example of a time you have excelled.
+Even if you do something every day, don’t rely on that; make sure you also give a specific example of a time you have excelled.

 Highlight achievements

 Don’t let your skills section read like a job description.
-Try and make your examples achievement based.
-For example, instead of saying you have, ‘experience of working to targets in your role as a customer service representative’, mention what those targets were and how you succeeded in achieving them.
+Try and make your examples achievement-based.
+For example, instead of saying you have ‘experience of working to targets in your role as a customer service representative’, mention what those targets were and how you succeeded in achieving them.
 For example, you might say, ‘Experience of working to sales targets of 7 conversions per week in my role as Customer Service Representative.
 Targets were excelled with a result of 9 conversions on average.’

-Don’t forget, you can always hire a professional to write a skills based resume for you.
+Don’t forget, you can always hire a professional to write a skills-based resume for you.